Welcome

 This award is named in honour of Pat Nunn, one of the earliest members of Havant Talking News.
 Pat was Chair and President, and was tireless in her commitment to, and enthusiasm for Havant Talking News.
 She gave talks to local groups, organised fund raising events, and so much more.

 The award is presented annually to a volunteer who ‘goes above and beyond’ what is expected of him or her.
+This year we are pleased to present the award to Stuart Moore.

-For Meritorious Service to HBTN
+For Meritorious Service to HTN

 In Memory of Pat Nunn, 1926-2016

-This year we are pleased to present the award to Stuart Moore.
 Stuart joined us around 2013 and rapidly became heavily involved with the Talking News.
 He was a reader, a vital part of the engineering team and also took on the wonderfully titled role of ‘Webmaster’, and in the latter role became a committee member.
-Not to be forgotten was his contribution during lockdown, giving generously of his time to refine each Talking News issue to maintain our standards

 Stuart has a very distinctive soft and somewhat deep voice.
 I remember being at a Talking News gathering in St Faith’s Hall and being in conversation with one of our Listeners when she suddenly exclaimed “why, that’s Stuart Moore” – Stuart was in discussion with an adjacent group of people – “I would recognise that lovely voice anywhere!”